Bruno Kozina

 Bruno Kozina (born 7 January 1992) is a Croatian handball player who plays for HSC Kreuzlingen.

 Club career

-Kozina started his professional career in RK Zamet the premier handball club of Rijeka.
+Kozina started his professional career at RK Zamet, the premier handball club of Rijeka.
 He also plays for Croatian Premier League clubs HRK Karlovac and RK Buzet.
-In the season 2014/15 he moved to Swiss handball club Kadetten Schaffhausen.
-One year later he signs a contract with another Swiss club RTV 1879 Basel.
+In the 2014/15 season, he moved to Swiss handball club Kadetten Schaffhausen.
+One year later he signed a contract with another Swiss club RTV 1879 Basel.
 In November 2017, he joined French side Cesson Rennes MHB.
-In the season 2018/19 he returned to RTV 1879 Basel.
-In October 2019 he signs a contract with Alpla HC Hard.
-In Januar 2020 he signs a contract with Váci KSE.
-In the season 2020/21 he sign with the Spanish club BM Puerto Sagunto.
-In the season 2021/22 he sign with the Hungarian club Csurgói KK.
-In the season 2022/23 he returns in the Swiss Quickline Handball League to play for HSC Kreuzlingen.
+In the 2018/19 season he returned to RTV 1879 Basel.
+In October 2019, he signed a contract with Alpla HC Hard.
+In Januar 2020 he signed a contract with Váci KSE.
+In the 2020/21 season he signed with the Spanish club BM Puerto Sagunto.
+In the 2021/22 season he signed with the Hungarian club Csurgói KK.
+In the 2022/23 season, he returned to the Swiss Quickline Handball League to play for HSC Kreuzlingen.